 Who & How Many?

-It's generally a good idea to invite a few more children than you'd ideally like to attend, because a couple children will have conflicts (out of town, music recital, etc.) or be sick the day of the party.
-This is particularly important if you're planning a small party.
-If you want to have 4 children at the party, you probably need to invite 6 or you risk having a party that is too small (a play date, instead of a party).
-If you're inviting 20 kids then it's less important to invite extras, because you'll probably end up with enough children to make it feel like a party.
+It’s generally a good idea to invite a few more children than you’d ideally like to attend, in case a couple children have conflicts or are sick the day of the party.
+This is particularly important if you’re planning a small party.
+If you want to have 4 children at the party, you probably need to invite 6 or you risk having a party that is too small.
+If you’re inviting 20 kids, it’s less important to invite extras, because you’ll probably end up with enough children to make it feel like a party.

 In some cases when you invite a child, you may also be implicitly inviting their parents and siblings.
-Some parents are perfectly happy to drop their child off at a party, while others can't be pried away.
+Some parents are happy to drop their child off at a party, while others want to stay the entire time.
 Some parents view any weekend activity, including a party, as a family outing and bring all their children.
-It's not easy to control this, but you do need to consider it when planning for the party because it determines how many favors and how much food you'll need.
+It’s not easy to control this, but you do need to consider it when planning for the party because it determines how many favors and how much food you’ll need.

 The downside to siblings staying is that it can really change the dynamics of the party when the siblings are more than a few years younger or older than the party guests.
 Younger kids slow things down and can get in the way.
 Older kids can win all the games and dominate the younger children.
 If you really don't want extra guests (parents or siblings) at the party, you'll need to find a tactful way to mention this when you send the invitation or accept the RSVPs.